dynatrace-oss/oss-repository-template/README.md

 - responding to contribution and support signals as appropriate
 - archiving or transferring the repository when it is no longer actively maintained or no longer belongs in the organization

+## AI assistant guidance

+This repository includes repository-level guidance for AI coding assistants:

+- `AGENTS.md` provides repository expectations and review guidance for agent-based coding tools
+- `.github/copilot-instructions.md` provides repository-wide instructions for GitHub Copilot

+Repository owners should review and update these files as needed so they reflect the actual build, test, documentation, and review expectations of the generated repository.

 ## Questions

 For questions about repository setup, lifecycle expectations, or placement in `dynatrace-oss`, contact the Open Source Program.